-To the shareholders of Gold Reach Resources Ltd.
+To the Shareholders of Gold Reach Resources Ltd.,

-We have audited the accompanying consolidated financial statements of Gold Reach Resources Ltd. and its subsidiary, which comprise the consolidated statements of financial position as at March 31, 2014 and 2013, and the consolidated statements of comprehensive loss, cash flows and changes in equity for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Gold Reach Resources Ltd. and its subsidiary, which comprise the consolidated statement of financial position as at March 31, 2015 and the consolidated statement of comprehensive loss, cash flows, and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.